CZ-NIC/knot-resolver/doc/gettingstarted-config.rst

     The configuration language is in fact Lua script, so you can use full power of this programming language.
 See article
-    `Learn Lua in 15 minutes`_ for a syntax overview.
+    `Learn Lua in 15 minutes <http://tylerneylon.com/a/learn-lua/>`_ for a syntax overview.

-.. _`Learn Lua in 15 minutes`: http://tylerneylon.com/a/learn-lua/